 - Increased Viability of Express Transit Services.
 Express bus and commuter transit services are offered in many urban areas to provide a peak transit option for commuters.
-These are often offered on longer transit routes between suburban locations and major employment centers, with limited stops to make the travel time lower.
-Park and ride options are often offered with the express service.
+These are often offered on longer transit routes between suburban locations and major employment centers, with limited stops to reduce time.
+Park and ride options are often provided to facilitate the use of express service.
 Two development trends will make express transit service potentially more attractive in the future: - Longer average commute trips as more housing development occurs on the urban fringe and in outlying communities, travel distances get longer.
 The longer commutes predicted for Fargo-Moorhead will make express / commuter transit service a more viable option. - More centralized employment as more employment occurs in one location, such as the central business district, express bus transit becomes a more viable option.
 The densification of employment in key areas of Fargo-Moorhead should make express / commuter transit a more viable option. - Walking and Biking Facilities in New Development Areas.
 Metro COG is dedicated to supporting the development of a complete system of bikeways and pedestrian facilities.
 This is demonstrated by its Complete Streets Policy, and the Fargo-Moorhead area's Bronze-level designation as a Bicycle Friendly Community by the League of American Bicyclists.
-The new growth areas represent a blank slate from a transportation perspective, and provide the opportunity to develop bike lanes, side paths, sidewalks, trails, and other non-motorized facilities to link these new areas to the existing urban area and it's bicycle and walking network.
+The new growth areas represent a blank slate from a transportation perspective, and provide the opportunity to develop bike lanes, side paths, sidewalks, trails, and other non-motorized facilities to link these new areas to